 From here it was short walk to a close-up viewpoint of the glacier.
 Part of the colossal South Patagonian Ice Field, it is an incredible sight!
 We ate our lunch here and savoured the moment, before heading back towards Paine Grande.
 We arrived back by early evening, victorious but shattered.

 Day 5: return ferry and bus to Puerto Natales

 We enjoyed a relaxing morning at the campsite before taking the 11:30am ferry to the bus pickup point at Pudeto.
-There was an earlier ferry at around 8am, but we realised too late, and besides it was nice to have a rest.
+There was an earlier ferry at around 8am, but we decided to have some time to rest before returning.

-All that was left was to appreciate a final glimpse of the park’s astonishing scenery as the ferry carried us away.
+All that remained was a final moment to appreciate the park’s astonishing scenery as the ferry carried us away.

 Coping with mental and physical endurance on the W Trek